Coherent Source Subsampling: A Data-Driven Strategy for Restoring Causal-Acausal Symmetry in Ambient Seismic Wavefield Correlations: Abstract

 \section{Abstract}

-Ambient noise tomography relies on the assumption that the seismic wavefield is equipartitioned, meaning that energy is uniformly distributed among all directions.
-However, in practice, ambient noise sources are highly non-uniform in both spatial and temporal dimensions, resulting in biased estimation of the Green’s function between stations.
-We introduce a data-driven method, Coherent Source Subsampling (CSS), which selects and averages only those cross-correlation time windows that are associated with the excitation of sources in the stationary-zone.
-By confining the ensemble average to these coherent subsets, CSS effectively mitigates the influence of anisotropic or intermittent sources and restores causal–acausal symmetry in the retrieved Green’s functions.
-Applications to regional-scale ambient noise datasets demonstrate that CSS boosts inter-station coherence and enhances the reliability of surface-wave dispersion measurements, providing a physically interpretable bridge between source statistics and noise correlation theory.
+Ambient noise tomography relies on the assumption that the seismic wavefield is equipartitioned.
+In practice, ambient noise sources are spatially and temporally heterogeneous, producing biased estimates of Green's function between stations.
+We introduce a data-driven method, Coherent Source Subsampling (CSS), which selects and averages only cross-correlation time windows associated with excitation of sources in the stationary zone.
+By restricting the ensemble average to these windows, CSS mitigates effects of non-uniform source distribution and restores causal–acausal symmetry in the retrieved interstation response.
+Applications to regional ambient-noise datasets show that CSS stabilizes surface-wave dispersion measurements even when source statistics violate assumptions of standard seismic interferometry.
+For the central California dataset, CSS-derived group-velocity tomograms consistently image a high-velocity block between the Rinconada and San Andreas faults across multiple periods.
+In comparison, the full-ensemble (linear) average does not capture this block, which is well established.
+Our approach is particularly useful for short-duration passive surveys.